 The following codes are used to report evaluation and management services in a facility which provides room, board and other personal assistance services, generally on a long-term basis.
 The facility's services do not include medical component.
-Typical times have not yet been established for this category of services.

 NEW PATIENT